Mining and Processing

 The crushing circuit includes a larger gyratory crusher (60"X113" HD equipped with 1,000 kW) and the addition of a secondary crushing circuit (2X750 kW crushers).
 In addition, this system is complemented with additional crushing capacity in the pebble crushing circuit (2X750 kW pebble crusher).

 The grinding circuit consists of two parallel lines, each having one twin pinion semi-autogenous (SAG) mill (36'X20') and one twin pinion ball mill (26'X40.5').
-The gravity circuit is expected to recover approximately 30% to 40% of the gold.
+The gravity circuit currently recovers approximately 25% of the gold.
 The remaining gold in ore is sent to cyanidation followed by carbon in pulp (CIP) gold recovery.
 After carbon stripping, the gold is processed through electro-winning cells prior to gold pouring.
-The overall gold recovery is estimated at 91.5% for 2016 to 2018, and increasing to 92% thereafter.
+The overall gold recovery is estimated to average 90.6% for 2017 and 2018, and 92.7% for the life of the mine.

 The cyanide solution is recycled to the head of the circuit to reduce operating costs and environmental impact.
 The remaining stream is detoxified through an SO2/air system before tailings deposition.
 The Company is using the same location for the tailings impoundment facility as the former operation.
 The current design framework will be expanded to a second and then a third containment system with capacity for approximately 650 million tonnes.